top of page

 Processing

 With winter being quite void of colour, I decided to do some heavier processing to make the squirrels stand out against the background.
-The two examples below show "Before & After" an edit.
-The first image being an unprocessed RAW image (iso 1600) and the second one being first run through DxO PureRAW 3 to reduce the noise.
-I then did the following edits:
+The two examples below show the "Before & After" for such an edit.
+Here are the steps I applied in the workflow:

 • Added contrast and vignette